Employer Skipped ESI Payments for 20 Years: Can They Deduct All from Employee's Salary Now?

 Madhu.T.K

-An employer who didnot pay contributions for 20 years !!!
+An employer who did not pay contributions for 20 years!

-If he was initially covered and failed to remit the contributions, then the total contributions due from him (employer's contribution + employees' contribution) shall be recovered a arrears.
-In such case he cannot deduct the employee's share from the wages of the employees.
-This is because, he should have deducted it in time and paid it to the ESIC.
+Is he made covered by the ESI officials with retrospective effect?
+If he was initially covered and failed to remit the contributions, then the total contributions due from him (employer's contribution + employees' contribution) shall be recovered as arrears.
+In such a case, he cannot deduct the employee's share from the wages of the employees.
+This is because he should have deducted it in time and paid it to the ESIC.
+If he is covered now only but with retrospective effect, then he can make an arrangement with the workers so that workers shall get the benefit of the current benefit period.

 Madhu.T.K